Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

-We have studied the surface $^{210}$Pb contamination with a test setup at Y2L using a NaI(Tl) crystal from the same ingot as C6 and C7.
-We measured its depth profile by using the measured spectra from both beta decay of $^{210}$Pb and alpha decay of $^{210}$Po at the decay sequence of the surface $^{210}$Pb contamination that is obtained using a $^{222}$Rn-contaminated crystal, as reported in Ref.~\cite{cosine_surf}.
+We have studied the surface $^{210}$Pb contamination with a test setup at Y2L using a NaI(Tl) crystal from the same ingot as C6 and C7~\cite{cosine_surf}.
+We measured its depth profile by using the measured spectra from both beta decay of $^{210}$Pb and alpha decay of $^{210}$Po of the decay sequence of the surface $^{210}$Pb contamination that is obtained using a $^{222}$Rn-contaminated crystal, as reported in Ref.~\cite{cosine_surf}.
 Using this study, it was found that the low-energy spectrum of the surface $^{210}$Pb contamination is primarily attributed to depth profiles of $^{210}$Pb exponentially distributed within a shallow surface with a mean depth of (0.107$\pm$0.003)~$\mu$m, as well as a deep surface with a mean depth of (1.39$\pm$0.02)~$\mu$m.
-We thus simulated energy spectra from beta decays of $^{210}$Pb that are exponentially distributed in the surface by following two exponential functions with the mean values of 1.39~$\mu$m and 0.107~$\mu$m for deep and shallow depths, respectively and the simulated spectra are used in the data fitting.
-The ratio of the amplitudes of the exponential distributions is treated as a floating parameter because it could be affected by the $^{222}$Rn exposure.
-Figure~\ref{surf_prof} shows the simulated energy spectra of the surface $^{210}$Pb contamination that is weighted by an exponential curve as a function of the surface depth.
-The black solid line represents the background spectrum of $^{210}$Pb with the mean depth of 1.39~$\mu$m and the red dashed line represents the background spectrum of $^{210}$Pb with the mean depth of 0.107~$\mu$m.
+We thus simulated beta decays of $^{210}$Pb according to these two depth profiles and included the shapes in the fit to the data.
+The rates of the two components are left free and independent in the fit as their relative weight might depend on the $^{222}$Rn exposure.
+Figure~\ref{surf_prof} shows the simulated energy spectra of the two surface components for Crystal 7.